Applicants must have the following qualifications and/or experience:

-As a student on this course you will study new developments in the areas of pharmaceutics, clinical pharmacy and pharmacy practice and have the opportunity to develop a programme of work that meets your individual needs.
+This MSc allows students to study new developments in the areas of pharmaceutics, clinical pharmacy and pharmacy practice and provides the opportunity to develop a programme of work that meets their individual needs.

 The PGDip is accredited by the GPhC as an Overseas Pharmacists’ Assessment Programme (OSPAP).